Nottotallynadawr/termux-desktop-for-termux-x11/README.md

 > Unmaintained : Due to Termux not working properly on new Android versions and also Termux not getting maintained properly.

+> 'UNOFFICIAL' This Is A Fork, And This Is Still In Work, Attention To Some Things May Be Bad.
 ---

 ![logo](./previews/logo.png) <br />